-- 4.9.
-Benefits under the Scheme, including pensions and lump sums are calculated using final pensionable pay and length of pensionable service. - 4.10.
-Further information about the Scheme's benefits is contained in the "member guide".
+4.9.
+Benefits under the Scheme, including pensions and lump sums, are calculated using final pensionable pay and length of pensionable service.

+4.10.
+Further information about the Scheme's benefits are contained in the "member guide" on the website, which addresses matters such as injury benefits, early retirement, protection for members' family and lump sums.